Employing observability rank conditions for taking into account experimental information a priori: Modifying the rank test to take into account experimental information

 The rank condition informs about the limits of observability and identifiability when data is collected from a single experiment.
 For linear models with one output, single-experiment and multiple-experiment identifiability coincide.
 However, for nonlinear models with multiple outputs, increasing the number of experiments could make more parameters or functions of parameters identifiable.

 \cite{ovchinnikov2022multi} presented an algorithm that computes (i) the smallest number of experiments to maximise local identifiability, and (ii) the number of experiments to maximise global identifiability so that this number exceeds the minimal such number by at most one.
-This algorithm adopts a differential algebra approach.
+This algorithm combines a differential algebra approach with observability rank checks.

 With a differential geometry approach, information about multiple experiments can be incorporated into the ORC by using a modification of the $\O_I$ matrix of \eqref{obsumat} \citep{ligon2018genssi}.
 The idea is to create as many replicates of the output vector $y$ as experiments, as well as replicates of $x$ (if the initial conditions change among experiments) and $u$ (if the inputs change among experiments).
 Parameters $\theta$ are usually common across experiments.
 Depending on the characteristics of the model and the experiments, the ratio between outputs and variables can increase with additional experiments, possibly improving identifiability and/or observability.